|

 carefully, and make sure you remove pine cones, sticks, rocks, and anything else pokey or sharp.
 Treat the tent gently, and

 it will last a long time.
 Abuse it, and it will fall apart much more quickly than a typical backpacking tent.
+The 3R is a bit more prone to condensation than other tents I've used, although

 not terribly so.
 The double walled design seems to work reasonably well in keeping condensation to a minimum, at least in

+the dry, Colorado environment that I've used it in so far.
 This tent is becoming my 3 season multi-person backpacking tent of choice.

 I haven't yet experienced truly harsh weather with the 3R but the 3R has held up well in heavy rain, sleet,and moderately